2decomp-fft/2decomp-fft/HOWTO.md

 There are two ways of writing multiple variables to a single file which may be used for check-pointing purposes, for example.
-The newer interface is described first and allows codes to use the ADIOS2 and MPI-IO backends, the older interface is supported for backwards compatibility.
+The newer interface is described first and allows codes to use the ADIOS2 and MPI-IO backends, the original interface is supported for backwards compatibility.

 When ``decomp_2d_write_one`` is called, the ``directory`` and ``io_name`` are combined to check